syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/README.md

 So, only these default files will be packed at the moment, this is the inherited defult of Minimal Mistakes, if you have to modify these, please try to minimize the further dependencies otherwise the packing might not work anymore.
 {: .notice--danger}

-Note: There were multiple issues we could not deal with yet during re-packing and those are postponed for later investigation.
+**NOTE:** There were multiple issues we could not deal with yet during re-packing and those are postponed for later investigation.
 You can find some info about this in the script file, please feel free to contribute if you have a solution.
-{: .notice}
+{: .notice--primary}

 ## linkcheck